YAZHINI-K19/customer_segmentation_r/README.md

-#Customer Segmentation Analysis Poster
+Customer Segmentation Analysis Poster

 Author: Yazhini K

 ---

-#Overview:
+Overview

 This project demonstrates a data-driven customer segmentation analysis using K-Means clustering on a simulated dataset.
-The aim is to group customers based on income and spending behavior to uncover actionable insights for marketing and business strategies.
-The results are visualized through a professionally designed poster created with R.
+The goal is to group customers based on income and spending behavior, uncovering actionable insights for targeted marketing and strategic business decisions.
+The results are visualized in a professionally designed poster using R.

 ---

-#Objectives:
+Objectives

-Apply unsupervised learning (K-Means clustering) to identify customer segments.
+Apply unsupervised learning (K-Means clustering) to identify distinct customer segments.

 Visualize clusters using spending score and annual income.

-Analyze demographic distribution (age) within each cluster.
+Analyze the demographic distribution (age) within each cluster.

 Summarize key financial characteristics per cluster.

 ---

+Dataset Description

-Dataset Description: The dataset is synthetically generated and contains 200 customer records with the following features:
+The dataset is synthetically generated, containing 200 customer records with the following features:

-customer_id: Unique identifier

-age: Customer age (18–65)

-annual_income: Annual income in USD (20,000–120,000)

-spending_score: A score from 1 to 100 representing customer spending behavior
+Feature	Description

+customer_id	Unique identifier for each customer age	Customer age (ranging from 18 to 65) annual_income	Annual income in USD (from $20,000 to $120,000) spending_score	Score (1–100) representing spending behavior

 ---

-#Clustering Details:
+Clustering Details

+Parameter	Value

-Algorithm: K-Means
+Algorithm	K-Means

-Number of clusters: 4
+Number of Clusters	4

-Features used: Annual Income and Spending Score
+Features Used	annual_income, spending_score

-Initialization: 25 random starts to ensure stable convergence
+Initialization	25 random starts for stable convergence

 ---

-#Visual Components:
+Visual Components of the Poster

 1. Income vs Spending Score

-A scatter plot that illustrates how customers are grouped based on income and spending behavior.
+A scatter plot showing customer clusters based on their income and spending behavior.

+Each cluster is represented by a distinct color.

 2. Age Distribution by Cluster

-A histogram showing the distribution of customer ages within each cluster.
+A histogram displaying the age range of customers in each cluster.

+Helps identify demographic trends within segments.

-3. Average Income and Spending by Cluster
+3. Average Income and Spending Score by Cluster

-A bar plot comparing average income and average spending score (scaled) across all clusters.
+A bar chart comparing the average income and scaled spending score for each cluster.

+Provides insights into financial behavior per group.

 ---

-Poster Design: All visualizations are arranged into a single cohesive layout using the patchwork library, featuring:
+Poster Design Highlights

+Designed using the patchwork library to merge all plots into one cohesive layout.

+Features:

 Centralized title and subtitle

-Clean and readable design with minimal theme

-Cluster-based color distinction
+Minimal, clean theme for clarity

+Color distinction based on clusters

+High-resolution layout for printing or digital presentation

 ---
-#Output:

-Customer_Segmentation_Poster.png: A high-resolution PNG poster (12x16 inches at 300 DPI)
+Output

+File Name: Customer_Segmentation_Poster.png
+Dimensions: 12 x 16 inches
+Resolution: 300 DPI (High-Resolution PNG)

 ---

-#Usage Instructions:
+Usage Instructions

-1. Ensure you have R installed on your system.
+1. Ensure R is installed on your system.

-2. Install the required libraries listed in requirements.txt.
+2. Install the required libraries by using the following command in R:

+install.packages(c("ggplot2", "cluster", "dplyr", "patchwork"))

+Or use the provided requirements.txt.

-3. Execute the R script to generate and save the poster.
+3. Run the R script included in the project to generate and save the poster image.